screeps/docs/api/source/Deposit.md

 # Deposit

-A resource deposit.
+A rare resource deposit needed for producing commodities.
 Can be harvested by creeps with a `WORK` body part.
-Depletes when harvested.
+Each harvest operation triggers a cooldown period, which becomes longer and longer over time.

 <table class="table gameplay-info">
     <tbody>